lifemapper/lmsyft/sphinx/about/install_run_notes.rst

 Direct Docker to correct FQDN
 ------------------------------------

-Edit FQDN value in env.conf (or .env.analyst.conf and .env.broker.conf) to actual FQDN
+Edit FQDN value in .env.analyst.conf and .env.broker.conf (referenced by the docker compose file) and server_name in config/nginx.conf to actual FQDN.

 Testing